EvilCheetah/reactjs-vehicle-demo-page/README.md

 If you just want to glance the final result, i.e. deployed version, go to the [Demo @ GitHub Pages](https://evilcheetah.github.io/ReactJS-Vehicle-Tab).

-## Credit
+# Credit

 Additional Thanks ❤️ to [Font Awesome](https://fontawesome.com/), for icons used in this project.

 Also, wanted to Thank ❤️ [MaterialUI](https://mui.com/), for using several components, which saved enormous amount of time.

-(Vehicle Equipment Icons)[https://github.com/EvilCheetah/ReactJS-Vehicle-Equipment-Icons] is a previous project, which part of was used in this project.
+[Vehicle Equipment Icons](https://github.com/EvilCheetah/ReactJS-Vehicle-Equipment-Icons) is a previous project, which is partially used in this project.

+[Data Generator](https://github.com/EvilCheetah/ReactJS-Vehicle-Tab/tree/data-generator) used to generate fake data.
+Great Thanks ❤️ to [Faker in Python](https://faker.readthedocs.io/en/master/).